alang100/DSTS_Assignment_2_Predicting_Flight_Delays/README.md

   - Observed correlations between weather variables (e.g., high precipitation or wind speed) and flight delays.
 - **Visualization:**
   - Created several bar charts and other visualizations to understand the distribution of delays across airports, times, and weather conditions.
   - Highlighted key differences in delay rates between large hub airports and smaller regional ones.
+These can also be seen in the [Flights Stats Tableau Dashboard](https://public.tableau.com/app/profile/alan.gaugler/viz/DSTS_2/Delays?publish=yes).

 ### Model Development
 1. **Baseline Model:**
    - Logistic regression was used to establish a baseline for predicting delays.
    - Key metrics such as accuracy, recall, and precision revealed the limitations of a linear model in handling the complexity of the dataset.
-2. **Advanced Models:**
+2. **Enhanced Models:**
    - Another Logistic Regression model and a Random Forest model were developed utilizing the weathwer and holiday data to improve performance over the baseline model.
 3. **Evaluation Strategy:**
    - The dataset was split into training (80%), and testing (20%) subsets.